pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 ```

 ##Site baseurl
-The hyperlink shown above may cause problem when it publishs globally.
+The hyperlink shown above may cause problem when it publishes globally.
 To fixed it we need to add baseurl as **config.yml** set:

 ```
     <li><a href="{{site.baseurl}}/index.html">Home</a></li>
     <li><a href="{{site.baseurl}}/news.html">News</a></li>
 ```

- Commit this change on github, refresh your site and check the source code.
+ Commit this change on Github, refresh your site and check the source code.

 ##Include
 In real developing process, some modules will be shared in many pages, commonly like header and footer. **Include** is just like C/C++ programming, which to add some modules in.